Midwest Musky Classic

 · All boating laws apply, and fishing courtesies are expected.
 Remember that non-tournament boats have the right to fish as well.

-· The Midwest Musky Classic will be held on Lac Vieux Desert, North and South Twin Lakes and Big Sand Lake on October 2nd, 3rd and 4th, 2020.
+· The Midwest Musky Classic will be held on Lac Vieux Desert, North and South Twin Lakes and Big Sand Lake.

 · Hours of the Classic are Friday and Saturday 8am to 6pm and Sunday 7am to 11am.